ServBay PostgreSQL Troubleshooting Guide

 Possible Causes

-- Bugs in the PostgreSQL software (rare except in specific versions or unusual scenarios).
+- Bugs in PostgreSQL itself (rare; mostly specific builds or complex scenarios).

-- Misconfiguration leading to resource exhaustion (e.g., too many concurrent connections).
+- Configuration errors causing resource exhaustion (e.g., excessive connections).

 Solutions